iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 }
 ```

-Congratulations, your account is now ready to explore other exciting features of the Shimmer network, such as native tokens and NFT's on L1.
+Congratulations, your account is now ready to explore other exciting features of the Shimmer network, such as native tokens and NFTs on L1.